NOAA-EMC/godas/src/mom6-tools.plot/README.md

 -grid file: geometry input file should contain geolon and geolat variables.

 -data file: SSH and SST variables are used to make average surface and time-varying statistics plots.

+Output of png files: scripts save png figure files along with data files.
+Time average and time-varying statistics figures will be saved in time_mean sub-directory.